newtonkumar/mathlete_mind_API/README.md

 Step 11 : Check all users details **SELECT User, Host, authentication_string FROM mysql.user;**
 Step 12 : Create DataBase **CREATE DATABASE DATABASE_NAME;** >>
-Step 13 : To cross check run query **SHOW DATABASE;** and it will display all databases present Step 14 : Update **config.py** file with all database related details like user, password, database name, port & host Step 15 : If still not working with root password or password blank in user list then run query **UPDATE mysql.user SET authentication_string = PASSWORD('root') WHERE User = 'root'**;
+Step 13 : To cross check run query **SHOW DATABASE;** and it will display all databases present Step 14 : Run **pip3 install python-dotenv** and add .env file under **/settings/.env** and add required env variable like database details, version details, debug mode, admin details, API keys, also add FLASK_APP=main.py and then import dotenv and use environment variable in **/settings/config.py** file with all database related details like user, password, database name, port & host
+Step 15 : If still not working with root password or password blank in user list then run query **UPDATE mysql.user SET authentication_string = PASSWORD('root') WHERE User = 'root'**;
 Step 16 : Run query **FLUSH PRIVILEGES;**
 Step 17 : **GRANT ALL PRIVILEGES ON DATABASE_NAME.* to root@localhost;**